jacobobryant/biff/README.md

 TODO

-## AI
+## LLMs

-I use AI to generate a rough draft of pretty much all the code I write, reading it thoroughly.
-Then I edit the code and write docs manually.
+I use LLMs to generate a rough draft of pretty much all the code I write, reading it thoroughly.
+I don't release code I haven't read or don't understand.
+Before releasing, I edit the code (sometimes a little, sometimes a lot) and write docs manually.
 I don't edit the tests much, but I do regenerate them after I write detailed docstrings which seems to work pretty well.

 > Biff documentation: 100% certified angus text.

-Biff is intended to be a good framework for both manual and agent-driven development.
+Biff is intended to be a good framework for both manual and LLM-assisted development.